-Bits 8-11 enable SmartStat override.
-When the controller is in unoccupied mode and the NB-GPC2 detects that a button on the corresponding SmartStat has been pressed, it will switch to occupied mode for an amount of time specified by ED.
+Bits 8-19 enables SmartStat override.
+When the controller is in unoccupied mode and the NB-GPC1 detects that a button on the SmartStat has been pressed, it will switch to occupied mode for an amount of time specified by ED.

 Bit 20 is used to enable host schedule override for the corresponding object.
-When this bit is selected, if the host schedule is enabled (HE=1) and the host schedule status (HO) indicates unoccupied or night setback mode, then the alarm limits will be setup/setback.
+When this bit is selected, if the host schedule is enabled (HE=1) control will follow the host schedule status (HO).